-In Malaysia, the most common scan-and-pay method is via Touch-&-Go (TNG), DuitNow or bank-specific payment methods such as Maybank’s QRPay, etc
+In Malaysia, the most common scan-and-pay method is via Touch-&-Go (TNG) eWallet, DuitNow or bank-specific payment methods such as Maybank’s QRPay, etc.

-For foreigners, or Singaporeans who drive into Malaysia, Touch-&-Go requires topping-up e-wallets by means of purchasing top-up cards with PINs from designated stores and petrol kiosks.
+For foreigners to Malaysia, including Singaporeans who drive into Malaysia, Touch-&-Go requires topping-up of e-wallets by means of purchasing top-up cards with PINs from designated stores and petrol kiosks.
 However, most convenience stores like 7-Eleven, FamilyMart, etc, do not sell TNG top-up cards.

 The payment process is the same as in Singapore.